ammarhakim/ammar-simjournal/source/je/je38/je38-advection-diffusion.rst

 where :math:`\sigma = 0.05` is advected on a domain :math:`x \in
 [-1/2, 1/2]` with advection speed :math:`u_x = 1.0` to time :math:`T =
 1.0`.
 The diffusion coefficient is set to zero.
 Results with two schemes are shown below: central difference and upwind.
+The simulation is implemented in the "cs-1d-guassian-advection.c" file.

 In the central difference scheme one sees significant dispersion errors, though the :math:`L_2` error is conserved.
 (The :math:`L_2`